 Jack was considered the father and grandfather of the pro-life movement.
 Joe Scheidler has long been considered the “godfather” of the pro-life movement.
 Joe shared several memories—one when Jack traveled to Chicago to testify on Joe’s behalf regarding a lawsuit against him by radical pro-abortion groups that lasted decades.
 In the end the “godfather” ultimately prevailed in court.

 Chuck Donovan grew up in Cincinnati and shared early inside memories of interactions with the Willke family, as well as encounters in Washington, DC.
 Listening to him we recalled the down to earth, practical mindset of Jack and Barbara.

 Bill Saunders highlighted his time serving on the board of directors of the International Right to Life Federation, which Jack founded, and marveled at their stamina and contributions to the movement.
 Bill continues to serve on that board.

 Then we heard from Life Issues Institute’s newest board member and eldest child of Jack and Barbara Willke, Marie Willke Meyers, MD, accompanied to Washington by her husband, Bob.
 Marie shared intimate family memories that left the audience spellbound and also laughing.

-I had invited Congressman Chris Smith to also speak; however, he had two important votes on the House floor that evening.
-Chris is not only one of the most passionate and effective pro-life members of Congress, he’s also a good friend to me and was to Jack and Barbara.
-During the evening Chris called from the Capitol to update me on when and if he could join us.
+We invited Congressman Chris Smith to also speak; however, he had two important votes on the House floor that evening.
+Chris is not only one of the most passionate and effective pro-life members of Congress, he was also a good friend to Jack and Barbara.
+During the evening Chris called from the Capitol to update us on when and if he could join us.
 Then, at the last minute, he rushed over to close the program with his own personal reflections.
 It meant a great deal to have Chris join us since he and his wife, Marie, are truly cut from the same pro-life cloth as the rest of us.